That calculated dollar amount results from a 71.8% acceleration from $4.98 billion 5 years earlier in 2020.

 Alternatively called Congo-Brazzaville referring to the nation’s capital, the Congo Republic, the Congo or simply Congo, the Republic of the Congo borders the Central African Republic to its northeast, the Democratic Republic of the Congo to its southeast, Angola’s enclave Cabinda to its south, Gabon to its west, Cameroon to its northwest.

-Based on the average exchange rate for 2021, the Congo’s official currency is the Central African CFA franc.
-Congo’s adopted currency strengthened by 4.5% against the US dollar since 2017 and advanced by 3.7% from 2020 to 2021.
-Consequently, the Republic of the Congo’s stronger local currency makes its exports paid for in weaker US dollars relatively more expensive for international buyers.
+Based on the average exchange rate for 2024, the Congo’s official currency is the Central African CFA franc.
+Congo’s adopted currency weakened by -4.9% against the US dollar since 2020 but was stable from 2023 to 2024.
+Consequently, the Republic of the Congo’s weaker local currency makes its exports paid for in stonger US dollars relatively less expensive for international buyers starting from American currency.

-The 5 biggest exports from the Republic of the Congo in 2021 were crude oil, refined petroleum oils, the capital-intensive product category featuring floating or submersible drilling or production platforms as well as dredgers and light vessels, rough wood and sawn wood.
-Combined, that quintet of leading exported product groupings represents about three-quarters (75.9%) of the country’s total exports by value.
-That percentage and relatively limited range of goods indicates Congo’s concentrated portfolio of export products.
+The 5 biggest exports from the Republic of the Congo in 2024 were crude oil, refined copper plus unwrought alloys, processed petroleum oils, sawn wood, then rough wood.
+Combined, that quintet of leading exported product groupings represents 92.7% of the country’s total exports by value.
+That percentage and relatively limited range of goods indicates Congo’s highly concentrated portfolio of export products.

-Given the Republic of the Congo’s population of 4.8 million people, its total $2.35 billion in 2021 exports translates to roughly $500 for every resident in the Central African country.
-That per-capita export amount is much higher than the average $160 one year earlier in 2020.
+Given the Republic of the Congo’s population of 6.31 million people, its total $8.55 billion in 2024 exports translates to roughly $1,350 for every resident in the Central African country.
+That per-capita export amount lags the average $2,300 one year earlier in 2023.

 Republic of the Congo’s Top 10 Exports

-In second place for improving export sales was copper via a 91.6% gain.
+In second place for improving export sales was cocoa via a 14,086% advance.

-Congo’s shipments of machinery including computers posted the third-fastest gain in value up by 41.2%.
+Congo ‘s shipments of ores, slag and ash posted the third-fastest gain in value, up by 10,410%.

 Products Generating Greatest Trade Surpluses for the Congo

-The Republic of the Congo posted an estimated $6.4 million trade surplus in 2021, dwindling by -99.8% from its $3.1 billion in black ink one year earlier.
+The Republic of the Congo posted an estimated $3.8 billion trade surplus in 2024, reducing by -19.9% from its $4.8 million in black ink one year earlier.

 The following types of product shipments from the Congo represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.